Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 • Forensic accounting & data reconstruction: secure raw data, rebuild flows, expose estimation errors.

-• Legal levers: attack mens rea (intent), quantify only proven minimums, challenge “savings” vs. launderable assets, and test beneficial ownership.
+• Legal levers: attack mens rea (intent), quantify only proven minimums, challenge “savings” vs. launderable assets, test beneficial ownership.

 • Crisis moves: rapid advice on dawn raids, interview strategy, and—where suitable—self-disclosure.